 Most organizations don’t need to implement the entire COSO framework to significantly improve their internal control environment.
 Prioritizing just four foundational controls can have an outsized impact on risk management:

-It’s usually one of these controls that either detects an internal control problem, such as fraud or a financial misstatement, or is deficient, which allows a problem to occur.
+It’s usually one of these controls that either detects an internal control problem, such as fraud or a financial misstatement, or is found to be deficient when a problem occurs.

 From a cost-to-benefit perspective, these controls accrue a significant risk mitigation benefit for relatively little cost.
-This is because they address a wide range of potential risks when compared to more transactional, process-level controls and allow other complementary controls to work effectively.
+This is because they address a wide range of potential risks when compared to more transactional, process-level controls and facilitate the effective operation of other complementary controls.

 Segregation of Duties

-Problems, such as fraud, material misstatement, and financial statement manipulation, have an increased potential to arise when the same individual is allowed to execute two or more conflicting sensitive transactions.
-These types of transactions drive processes with the potential to impact a company’s:
+Problems, such as occupational fraud, accounting errors, and financial statement manipulation have an increased potential to arise when the same individual is allowed to execute two or more conflicting activities.
+These types of activities drive processes with the potential to impact a company’s:

 Common Pitfalls

 The complexity of today’s enterprise systems leaves many companies struggling with implementing and maintaining effective SOD.
-These are some of the most common pitfalls experienced by IT, internal audit, and finance departments:
+Below are some of the most common pitfalls experienced by IT, internal audit, and finance departments when evaluating segregation of duties.

 Enterprise System Security Complexity

 Enterprise resource planning (ERP) systems often rely on role-based security.
-Theoretically, this simplifies security administration, but the design of roles is often inappropriate.
+Theoretically, this simplifies security administration, but the use of standard roles is often inappropriate for proper SOD.
 The risk is compounded by the fact that there’s frequently more than one way to perform a function or access data within an ERP system.

 Unclear Ownership